per2jensen/dar-backup-image/README.md

   -v "$RESTORE_DIR":/restore \
   -v "$BACKUP_D_DIR":/backup.d \
   "$IMAGE" \
-  -F --log-stdout --config /etc/dar-backup/dar-backup.conf
+  -F --log-stdout
 ```

-The `--config` option to `dar-backup` is referencing the [baked-in config file](https://github.com/per2jensen/dar-backup-image/blob/main/dar-backup.conf).
-In other words, the config file is part of the container image.
+The image automatically uses [`/etc/dar-backup/dar-backup.conf`](https://github.com/per2jensen/dar-backup-image/blob/main/dar-backup.conf) unless you override it.

 To use another config file you have multiple options:

 - Modify the [baked-in](https://github.com/per2jensen/dar-backup-image/blob/main/dar-backup.conf) and build a new image.
 - Use --config option to point to another (for example: /backup/dar-backup.conf, which in the example above means you physically put it on "$BACKUP_DIR"/dar-backup.conf)
+- Let DAR_BACKUP_CONFIG point to a config file.

-The container uses gosu to drop root privileges.
+The container uses set-priv to drop root privileges.
 Pass -e RUN_AS_UID=$(id -u) to run as your own user inside the container.

 ---